 So we all want our clients to reach their goals.

 That’s a win-win situation for everyone, right?

-And it proves that the exercise plan that you created for them does work.
+And it proves that the exercise plan you created for them works.

 But sometimes, in an attempt to help them reach their goals, new trainers can push their clients a little too hard.